-This report was authored by Adrian Gheorghe, PhD (independent consultant) with inputs from Marijke Kremin, Alison Cox, and Douglas Mushinge (NCD Alliance) and made possible with funding support by Merck Sharp & Dohme (MSD).
+This report was authored by Adrian Gheorghe, PhD (independent consultant) with inputs from Marijke Kremin, Alison Cox, and Douglas Mushinge (NCD Alliance) and made possible with the support of Merck MSD.

 It is based on a review of published and grey literature and key informant interviews with NCD experts and advocates.
 A draft of this report was peer-reviewed by Dr. Bruno Meessen, WHO Health Economics and Financing Unit; Prof. Stephen Jan, George Institute for Global Health and University of New South Wales; Dr. Rachel Nugent, Independent Consultant; Dr. Beverley Essue, University of Toronto; and Dr. David Watkins, University of Washington.